groovytron/angular-routing-examples/slides/basics/slides.md

 ## Conclusion

-- Resolvers helps developers to prefetch data from external sources
+- Resolvers help developers to prefetch data from external sources
 - Combined with a spinner, they smoothen the navigation for the user
 - They simplify components' logic and make them easier to test
 - Use them abondantly